Surfshark vs Proton VPN: which VPN is better?

 You’ll encounter such blanket limitations at schools, workplaces, and country-wide in oppressive regions like China.
 Thankfully, the best VPNs provide a workaround in the form of VPN masking.
 In short, these tools further obfuscate your VPN traffic and make it appear as regular HTTPS activities.

-Proton VPN can bypass VPN blocks by enabling the Stealth protocol on Android, iOS, and macOS.
-With Surfshark, the perk is called NoBorders mode and is supported on Windows, Android, iOS, and macOS.
+Proton VPN can bypass VPN blocks by enabling the Stealth protocol on Android, iOS, Windows, and macOS.
+With Surfshark, the feature is called Camouflage Mode and is supported on Windows, Android, iOS, and macOS.

 Bonus features